-In rare instances when the weather conditions or forecast warrant canceling or delaying day and/or evening classes and activities, the College’s severe weather procedures prioritize making those decisions and communicating with the College community as quickly as possible.
-Information is disseminated through Utica College channels (UC Alert, global email, website homepage, social media, and the outgoing switchboard message) serve as the official Utica College communication.
+In rare instances when the weather conditions or forecast warrant canceling or delaying day and/or evening classes and activities, the University’s severe weather procedures prioritize making those decisions and communicating with the College community as quickly as possible.
+Information is disseminated through Utica University channels (Utica Alert, global email, website homepage, social media, and the outgoing switchboard message) serve as the official Utica University communication.

 Primary considerations include the timing, severity, intensity, and expected duration of the weather event; the anticipated road conditions; and, above all else, the safety of students, faculty, staff, and visitors.

 If classes and/or activities are canceled at the main campus in Utica, NY due to weather conditions, the following campus services will remain in operation.